 As terrific as the 32 neodymium magnets from which the trainer draws its name, I was sceptical about the latest silent running from Tacx.
 But hand on heart, the first time I took the Tacx NEO 2T out for a spin, I did look down to double-check that the front LED was showing power generation, as this is an extraordinarily quiet trainer.
 But more on that later

 The reason for the new Tacx Neo 2T designation, that Tacx has redesigned the motor and internals at the heart of the trainer in order to provide several benefits.
-Not least improved air movement – yup you read that
+Not least improved air movement – yup you read that correctly, but is important for noise reduction – indoor cycling experience in terms of ERG mode and ride feel, especially during climbs and sprints.

 Together with the improved stator passing over the magnets – essentially contacting the next before clearing the first, it means that much higher resistance can be generated at very low speeds.
 Which should have cured the tyre slipping effect seen on both NEO and the NEO.
 The slipping was most often seen with a rider moving off from stationary, or when mashing gears on the way to a hill, such as the Zwift Radio Tower.
 As for the cure I’m pleased to report, no report.
 I.e I havn’t seen any virtual tyre slippage at all whilst riding the Tacx NEO 2T over the last month.